determined-ai/determined/docs/training/basic-tasks/run-training-code.rst

  Create an Experiment
 **********************

-Currently, we only support use the CLI to create an experiment from scratch.
+Currently, we only support the use of the CLI to create an experiment from scratch.
 You can alternatively create an experiment from an existing experiment or trial on the WebUI.
 The CLI command to create an experiment is as follows:

 .. code::